CamberLoid/CamberLoid/README.md

 #### `$ cat ~/.miscs`
 - Hardcore Gamer.
 Music game player.
 Toujin music lover.
-- Trying to learn DevOps
+- Trying to learn Rust.
 - Was intrested in Competitive Programming.
 Retired OIer/ICPCer.
 - Last and most important, CAMBER IS A NOOB, NO EXCEPTIONS.